 ARC is designated as a BIPRU Limited Licence Firm (base capital requirement is €50,000) and is subject to an expenditure requirement.

-The link between pay and performance
+Link between pay and performance